CULINARY TRAVELS

 KERALA

 The history of the Keralan spice trade spans thousands of years.
 The Malabar Coast of Kerala was witness to the arrival of Arabs, Chinese, and European powers including the Portuguese, French and British all seeking these most treasured and traded commodities.
 The hot and humid climate here is ideal for growing spices including ginger, clove, nutmeg, cinnamon, turmeric, cardamon, star anise, curry leaves, Malabar tamarind, cumin seeds and basil.
 But it was in fact, black pepper, once referred to as "Black Gold", due to the fact that it cost as much as gold, pound for pound, that was the most in-demand spice.
-In Kerala take the opportunity to explore spice markets and plantations, forage with local chefs and create your own culinary masterpieces all while learning and appreciating the fascinating history of this delcisious region.
+In Kerala take the opportunity to explore spice markets and plantations, forage with local chefs and create your own culinary masterpieces all while learning and appreciating the fascinating history of this delicious region.